ezra-bible-app/ezra-bible-app/CONTRIBUTING.md

 Whenever you make changes to the [Pug](https://pugjs.org/) templates (see [/app/templates](https://github.com/ezra-bible-app/ezra-bible-app/tree/master/app/templates)) you need to re-compile them afterwards.
 You can do this by invoking `npm run compile-pug`.

+### Chrome dev tools

+You can enable the Chrome dev tools you know from your browser with the short cut `CTRL + SHIFT + i` on Linux and `CMD + ALT + i` on macOS.
+In the dev tools you can inspect the DOM, debug your JavaScript code, etc. - as you are used to it from the browser!

 ### Automated tests

 Cucumber is used for end-to-end functional/acceptance testing.
 You should regularly run the tests to ensure that new code does not result in regressions.
 The tests are currently only running on Linux and macOS.
 To execute them you can run: